CypherKTS/Security-IT-Projects/README.md

 ## 🛡️ Overview of Projects

 - **BASH Port Scanner** – A simple Bash script to scan for open ports on a given host.
+- **SHA-256 Calculator** - A Python script that calculates the SHA-256 hash of a given message.

 ---